The Department of Physics and Astronomy

 The Department of Chemistry – Ångström

 While the Department of Chemistry – Ångström focuses mainly on materials and energy, the range of courses offered and the research reflect the broad scope of chemistry as a subject.
-Within the Chemistry section of Uppsala University, there are 10 different research programmes that focus on different areas of chemistry: analytical chemistry, biochemistry, physical chemistry, molecular biomimetics, organic chemistry, inorganic chemistry, polymer chemistry, structural chemistry and theoretical chemistry.
+Within the Chemistry section of Uppsala University, there are nine different research programmes that focus on different areas of chemistry: analytical chemistry, biochemistry, physical chemistry, macromolecular chemistry, molecular biomimetics, organic chemistry, inorganic chemistry, structural chemistry and synthetic molecular chemistry.

 The Department of Mathematics